jondy/pyddd/pyddd.rst

 * py-run

 Use the py-run command to run your python script.
-You must first specify python program by command exec-file.
+You must first specify python program by command file.

 Here is an example::

-  (gdb) exec-file C:/Python27/python.exe
+  (gdb) file C:/Python27/python.exe
   (gdb) py-exec-args -i
   (gdb) py-script foo.py
   (gdb) py-args -k